PaulsonLab/NeST-BO/README.md

 ## Running Experiments

 Experiments can be run using the `main_NeSTBO.py` and `main_NeSTBO_sub.py` script.
-You must specify a benchmark to run.
+You must specify a benchmark to run the algorithms.

 **Basic Command**
 ```